afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Current is drained at all times, which is bad for batteries.
 - Prone to failure after 10.000 usage cycles or so.

-As a result, **rotary potentiometers are discouraged**.
+As a result, rotary potentiometers are discouraged.
 However, some wheel cases are equipped with potentiometers at the clutch paddles, so we have to live with it.
 For example, the [GT2 steering wheel kit from 3DRap](https://www.3drap.it/product/gt2-steering-wheel-kit-by-3drap-thrustmaster-logitech-and-osw-adapters/).
 Potentiometers are supported by this project in two ways:

 - As an analog axis for each clutch paddle, attached to an ADC pin.
 - As a replacement for switch buttons, in case you are short of ADC pins.